theGreatWhiteShark/mensacard-hack/README.md

+I'm leaving this sinking ship.
+If you like this project, checked out the maintained version on [GitLab.com](https://gitlab.com/theGreatWhiteShark/mensacard-hack).

+---

 In this little project, I dived into the NFC technology in order to access the information of a local cafeteria card using both an [Android phone](cordova) and an [Arduino](arduino).

 # Motivation